6. Publishing the subgraphs with Rover

 Overview

 Now that we've seen what the full workflow looks like, it's time to pick up where we left off with FlyBy.
-We have our locations and reviews in place, so the next steps are to create a in Apollo Studio and publish our subgraphs!
+We have our locations and reviews in place, so the next steps are to create a in and publish our subgraphs!

 In this lesson, we will:

-• Create a for FlyBy in Apollo Studio
+• Create a for FlyBy in

 • Review the generated by the schema registry

-✏️ Creating a graph in Apollo Studio
+✏️ Creating a graph in GraphOS Studio

 Let's start by spinning up a new for FlyBy.

-2. If you haven't created a in Apollo Studio before now, you'll be prompted to do so.
-Otherwise, we can create a new graph by clicking the + Create New Graph button in the upper right corner of the dashboard.
+Otherwise, we can click the + Create New Graph button in the upper right corner of the Graphs tab.

 studio.apollographql.com